lu-chang-axonic/surfs_up/README.md

 ## Summary

 All in all, both June and December temprature didn't seem to have too much of a difference and both are suitable for opening up a surf shop.
 I also performed two additional queries on precipation data on June and December, respectively.

 ![](https://github.com/lu-chang-axonic/surfs_up/blob/main/June%20Precipitation.PNG)
 ![](https://github.com/lu-chang-axonic/surfs_up/blob/main/Dec%20Precipitation.PNG)

+For precipitation:
+* There are more data points in June than in December.
+* Maximum precipation in December is higher than June,
+* Standard Deviation in December is greater than that of June, indicating that there is more of a divergence in precipitations during the month of December.